FederatedAI/KubeFATE/k8s-deploy/README.md

 By default, the script pulls the images from [Docker Hub](https://hub.docker.com/search?q=federatedai&type=image) during the deployment.

 ### Use Third Party Registry (Optional)
 It is recommended that non-Internet clusters use [Harbor](https://goharbor.io/) as a third-party registry.
+Please refer to [this guide](https://github.com/FederatedAI/KubeFATE/blob/master/registry/install_harbor.md) to install Harbor.
 Change the `THIRDPARTYPREFIX` to Harbor hostname in the `.env` file. `192.168.10.1` is an example of Harbor ip.

 ```bash
 $ cd KubeFATE/